Inflammation & Immunophysiology: An Exploration of Pathophysiologyhayleighisc2022-06-16T14:13:05-04:00

 Inflammation & Immunophysiology: An Exploration of Pathophysiology

-The American Physiological Society (APS), American Autoimmune Related Diseases Association (AARDA), and InsideScientific are pleased to announce a joint webinar series covering fundamental principles, late-breaking research and novel discoveries in the field of inflammation and immunophysiology.
+The American Physiological Society (APS), the Autoimmune Association, and InsideScientific are pleased to announce a joint webinar series covering fundamental principles, late-breaking research and novel discoveries in the field of inflammation and immunophysiology.

-This program will include a number of live lectures, including top science from leading researchers around the world, and “Technology & Methods” sessions focused on laboratory innovations and fundamental methods central to immunology and inflammation research and related models of disease.
+This program includes a number of live lectures, including top science from leading researchers around the world, covering topics central to immunology and inflammation research and related models of disease.

 Monocytes and macrophages are innate immune cells that reside and accumulate in atherosclerotic lesions but also in the healthy and injured heart and brain.
 The cells and their subsets pursue distinct functions in steady state and disease, and their tenure may range between hours to months.
 Some subsets are highly inflammatory, while others support tissue repair.